Malaysia says country shielding 1MDB fugitive Jho Low refuses to cooperate

 Malaysian officials have located Low but the country where he has sought refuge has not been cooperative, Malaysian Inspector General of Police Abdul Hamid Bador said.

-"We have tried various approaches, but they are giving us many excuses such as that he has since undergone cosmetic surgery," the police chief said.
+"We have tried various approaches, but they are giving us many excuses such as that he has since undergone cosmetic surgery," the police chief added.

+Enforcement officials earlier said the fugitive was believed to be in China.

-1MDB is at the centre of money laundering probes in at least six countries, including the United States, Switzerland and Singapore.
+1MDB is at the centre of money laundering probes in at least six countries, including the US, Switzerland and Singapore.

 The US Justice Department said last week it had struck a deal to recover US$1 billion in funds allegedly looted from 1MDB by Low, in a record haul for a US anti-corruption probe.